DataDog/documentation/content/en/cloudcraft/advanced/add-aws-account-via-api.md

 }
 {{< /code-block >}}

-We're interested in the `accountId` and `externalId` fields, so save them for later.
+Save a copy of the `accountId` and `externalId` fields, as you'll need them when creating the IAM role in the next step.

 ## Creating the IAM role

-Using the _create-role_ command from the AWS CLI, you can create the IAM role using the **External ID** and **Account ID** that you got in the last step.
+Next, use the _create-role_ command in the AWS CLI to create the IAM role.

 {{< code-block lang="shell" >}}
 aws iam create-role \